Understanding Counting Mechanisms in Large Language and Vision-Language Models: Causal Evidence of Counting Mechanism

 \subsection{The CountScope Framework}

-In our initial exploration, we used existing tools like Logit Lens~\cite{nostalgebraist2020logitlens, neo2024llavainterp} to probe internal activations for count-based information.
-However, we found that these tools, while effective in many contexts, were too noisy and unreliable when it came to decoding digits and numerical values.
-Even with the use of more advanced methods such as Tuned Lens~\cite{belrose2023tunedlens}, which aims to reduce mismatches between the intermediate and the final layer, accuracy remained suboptimal.
-This issue was especially pronounced in LVLMs, where the modality gap between image and text introduces additional complexity, further impeding accurate numerical decoding.
-To address these limitations, we developed a new tool, CountScope, specifically designed to probe counting mechanisms with greater precision.
+In our initial exploration, we used existing correlational tools like Logit Lens~\cite{nostalgebraist2020logitlens, neo2024llavainterp} to probe internal activations for count-based information.
+However, we found that these tools, while effective in decoding concrete concepts, were too noisy and unreliable when it came to numerical concepts.
+Even more advanced methods such as Tuned Lens~\cite{belrose2023tunedlens}, which aim to reduce mismatches between intermediate and final layers, fail to reveal meaningful patterns.
+This issue was especially pronounced in LVLMs, where the modality gap between image and text introduces additional complexity.
+To address these limitations, we developed a new causal tool, CountScope, specifically designed to probe numerical information with greater precision.

 CountScope operates by creating a controlled, simple query setup that acts as a target context for isolating and revealing count-dependent information from various contexts and configurations.
 The core of CountScope is a context containing one or more placeholder tokens (textual or visual), followed by a counting question about that item.
-By applying minimal activation patching, similar to PatchScope~\cite{ghandeharioun2024patchscopes}, we transfer internal token activations from desired layers or tokens into this target context.
-The output predictions and softmax probabilities provide clear insights into what counting information is encoded across different tokens, layers, and modalities.
-This approach allows for a more granular understanding of how count-based information is represented within the model, and is applicable both in online and offline settings, offering an accurate causal method for decoding internal representations.
+By applying minimal activation patching, similar to PatchScope~\cite{ghandeharioun2024patchscopes}, we transfer internal token activations from desired layers or tokens into the target context's placeholder token.
+The output predictions and softmax probabilities provide clear insights into what counting information is encoded within the selected tokens, layers, and modalities.
+This approach allows for a more granular understanding of how count-based information is represented within the model, and is applicable to both modalities, offering an accurate causal method for decoding internal representations.